Evan-Kim2028/subgraph-query-portal/README.rst

 |

 ==========
-usdc_depeg
+Subgraph Query Portal
 ==========

-Cross-Chain USDC Supply Data Insights using Subgraphs, Subgrounds and DataStreams
+This library is a collection of Subgraph queries to obtain cross-chain data for researchers and tool builders powered by `Messari Subgraph Endpoints <https://subgraphs.messari.io/>`__,

 Overview
 ==========
-A comprehensive analysis of USDC supply in LPs across Ethereum, Polygon, Arbitrum, and Optimism, revealing a **668m USDC** increase between **March 9th-13th**.
+A collection of reusable public goods subgraph queries.

 Tools
 ==========
-This project utilizes Subgraphs from `The Graph <https://thegraph.com/explorer>`__ and `Subgrounds <https://docs.playgrounds.network/>`__, an open-source Python library built by `Playgrounds <https://playgrounds.network/>`__.
+This project utilizes Subgraph endpoints from `Messari <https://subgraphs.messari.io>`__ and `Subgrounds <https://docs.playgrounds.network/>`__, an open-source Python library built by `Playgrounds <https://playgrounds.network/>`__.
 Data is transformed using `Polars <https://github.com/pola-rs/polars>`__.

 Subgraphs
 ---------
 Subgraphs are custom APIs built on indexed blockchain data that can be queried using GraphQL endpoints.

 Subgrounds
 ----------